ibm-cloud-architecture/appmod-liberty-tekton/README.md

 tkn pipeline start  gse-build-deploy-pvc-pipeline -n cos-liberty-tekton
 ```

-## Deploy the Application using Tekton (OpenShift Pipelines) and ArgoCD
+## Deploy the Application using OpenShift Pipelines and ArgoCD
 The following steps will deploy the modernized Customer Order Services application in a WebSphere Liberty container to a Red Hat OpenShift cluster.

 ### Prerequisites